 In the summer of 2015 KinoSol acquired its first partnership with the Center for Sustainable Rural Livelihoods.
 Then, a summer later, we had expanded our reach to Kyosiga Kyokungura One Voice Campaign (KKOVC).
 This organization provides training services in modern farming, works to prevent post-harvest loss for small-holder farmers, promotes entrepreneurship, and works to conserve the environment and agribusinesses in the area.

-Ella was able to spend a portion of her summer introducing Orenda dehydrators to members of the KKOVC program.
+Ella was able to spend a portion of her summer in 2016 introducing the new Orenda dehydrators to members of the KKOVC program.
 The women were particularly worried about the malnutrition rates in their communities due to lack of nutrient dense food between harvest periods.
 When there wasn’t fresh food on the trees or in their garden, they would eat sorghum or grains that were cooked into a porridge.
 While these foods are calorically dense, they lacked basic micro-nutrients that are essential for the development of a human brain and body.

 In Uganda, grains are dehydrated on tarps that are laid out under the sun, leaving precious food susceptible to contamination by rain, insects, and livestock.
 Due to these conditions, fresh produce such as bananas and mangoes are not dehydrated.
 If you were to traditionally dehydrate bananas in the same way you dehydrate grains, sliced bananas would be covered in insects within minutes.
 Because they had no way to preserve fruits and vegetables, what couldn’t be eaten was left to rot under the tree.
 When the trees were ripe with fruit, the children would race each other to gobble up as much mangoes as possible.
 The delicious taste of a fresh mango was a sweet treat that only came for a few weeks out of the year.